italomaia/model_mommy/README.md

 It works like make_one, but like was said, it doesn't persist the instance.

+## Note 1

+Models that have self-referenced fields (like ForeignKey('self') and so on) are treated different but mommy.
+To avoid problems like infinite loops, the only generated value for these fields is None.
+If you want to create a model instance in which these fields are populated, you should do it manually.

+## Note 2

+To avoid cycles with the model factory (model A references model B that references model A. Not the best design, but it happens.), _fill_nullables_ attribute default value was changed to _False_.

 ## Not so Basic Usage

 Model instances can also be generated from Mommy factories.
 Make your mass producer mom like this: